AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 3.md

 Coniferous forests evaporate much more than makkink evapotranspiration would predict.
 Thus, makkink PET is not always the maximum AET.

 The effect only increases with age of forests.
-Water yield continues to go down with forest age
+Water yield continues to go down with forest age.

+Simple model which predicts changes in forest cover and its effect on AET is the model by Zhang et al. (2001).
+Assumes constant PET between forests

+---
+# Impact of forests on floods
+There is a theory that forests act like sponges, called "sponge theory".
+It has never really been confirmed, but it keeps coming back as an idea.
+According to the theory, if trees grow and you get a forest, which develops the soil, you get more organic matter.
+The whole complex acts like a giant sponge, taking up water in wet periods and releasing it in dry periods.
+This theory has been criticised since the 1920s, but is still popular among policy makers and NGOs.

+Little research on impact of forests on floods.
+This research is difficult because
+- You need small,